ColdWeatherBoyy/dead-inside-games/README.md

 N/A

 ## Questions
-Please contant one of the contributors listed above if there are questions.
+Please contact one of the contributors listed above if there are questions.